Mathusalle/Tycoon-game-for-CE/README.md

 # Tycoon-game-for-CE
-This is a tycoon game for CE it, its still under development and this game is the probably the second tycoon game CE history.
+This is a tycoon game for CE it, its still under development and this game is probably the second tycoon game CE history.